edghyhdz/crypto_monitor/README.md

 I am by no means a crypto currency expert.
 This project was done out of curiosity and the fact that there is a lot of data to fetch out there, which made a project like this interesting to do.

 The usage you might give to the application is at your own risk.
-Crypto currency trading is not a game and should not be seen as like that.
+Crypto currency trading is not a game and should not be seen as one.

 ## Description